Mwesh-F/wireframing/README.md

 > Understanding the difference between low- and high-fidelity wireframes helps teams choose the right tool for different phases of the design process.

+## Wireframing Tools

+There are several tools available for creating wireframes, each offering various features to support the design process.
+Choosing the right tool depends on the complexity of your project, your team’s workflow, and your personal preferences.

+### Popular Wireframing Tools

+- **Figma**
+  A powerful cloud-based design tool that allows for real-time collaboration.
+Widely used for both wireframing and high-fidelity design work.

+- **Adobe XD**
+  A vector-based tool from Adobe that’s used for designing and prototyping user experiences for web and mobile apps.

+- **Sketch**
+  A macOS-based digital design toolkit focused on UI and UX design, often used in tandem with prototyping tools.

+- **Balsamiq**
+  Known for its low-fidelity, sketch-style wireframes.
+It’s simple and fast, ideal for early-stage conceptualization.

+- **Axure RP**
+  A robust tool for creating interactive wireframes and documentation.
+More advanced and suitable for complex applications.

+---

+## Why Figma is Recommended

+Figma is a top choice for modern UI/UX design, including wireframing, due to its flexibility and powerful collaboration features.

+### Key Features of Figma:
+- **Cloud-Based**: Work on designs from any device, without needing to install software.
+- **Real-Time Collaboration**: Multiple team members can work on the same file simultaneously.
+- **Design + Prototyping**: Create wireframes, high-fidelity designs, and interactive prototypes all in one tool.
+- **Component System**: Reusable design components help maintain consistency and save time.
+- **Cross-Platform**: Works on any operating system with a browser—Windows, macOS, Linux, or Chrome OS.

+> Figma’s ease of use and collaborative features make it especially powerful for teams working remotely or across different time zones.